 What is a Workplace Ambassador?

-- Reduce the number of single occupancy vehicle trips
+- Reduce the number of single-occupancy vehicle (SOV) trips

-- Inspire employees to use sustainable commute options
+- Inspire employees to use sustainable transportation options

-- Set realistic goals for the workplace to measure effectiveness
+- Set realistic goals in the workplace to measure effectiveness

 Who Should Become a Workplace Ambassador?